harvardinformatics/informatics-website/docs/about/index.md

 		(2019)<br>

-		<p>Veronika was a postdoc working with Matt Meselson on the population genetics of rotifers.
-She is now at the Finnish Museum of Natural History working on bats.</p>
+		<p>Veronika is now at the Finnish Museum of Natural History working on bats.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>